-Prior to issuance of a Voucher all income verification must be current within (60) days.
+Prior to issuance of a Voucher all income verification must be current within (60) calendar days.

-Once issued, a family is given 90 days to locate suitable housing in the locale of its choice.
-One additional 30-day extension can be given upon the family's request.
+Once issued, a family is given 120 days to locate suitable housing in the locale of its choice.
+An extension beyond 120 days will be considered as a reasonable accommodation request.